Large deviations for stochastic nonlinear systems of slow-fast diffusions with non-Gaussian L\'evy noises: Hamiltonian dynamics

-In this section, we derive the main result of the paper by the comparison principle, namely, the convergence result for solutions of the Cauchy problem \eqref{sU} with $H^{\varepsilon}$ identified in Section \ref{secton2} on the compact subsets of $[0,T]\times\mathbb{R}\times\mathbb{R}$ to the unique viscosity solution of the Cauchy problem \eqref{sU0} with $H^{0}$ identified in Section \ref{secton3}.
+In this section, we deduce the main result of the paper by the comparison principle, namely, the convergence result for solutions of the Cauchy problem \eqref{sU} with the Hamiltonian $H^{\varepsilon}$ identified in Section \ref{secton2} on the compact subsets of $[0,T]\times\mathbb{R}\times\mathbb{R}$ to the unique viscosity solution of the Cauchy problem \eqref{sU0} with the limit Hamiltonian $H^{0}$ calculated in Section \ref{secton3}.